 From the first moment a little girl announces, “When I grow up I’m gonna be a…” her parents tell her that she certainly will be.
 She can do whatever she dreams, and that’s true.
 If she loves sports—they’re all available.
 Education?
 Any field of study is obtainable.
 Career path?
 There is none blocked.

 This generation has all the “equal rights” created by the resolute females of the 20th century.
 Courageous ladies desiring the privilege to vote, to pursue higher education, and to have careers that matched their talents fought this battle.
 They changed our world.
 It is them we should thank for giving our daughters a future without limitations.

 Yet, as each daughter enters her teen years, most realize that the level playing field of opportunity has developed into a confused playing field.
 The signals they receive are mixed.
 Is independence and self-sufficiency the ultimate goal?
-Are career goals the most noble life choice?
-Does being equal mean we’re identical to men?
+Are career goals the noblest life choice?

 Before each girl heads off to college and is exposed to the new era of feminists seeking to define the roles of gender, parents must enter the fray.
 The departments of women’s studies at countless universities often take a defensive position that quickly turns to offense.
 Young women are encouraged to not just believe themselves equal, but often times superior.
 So, before she enters that arena of influence, you need to take the opportunity to teach her to understand and treasure her God-given nature.
 Then, make sure she understands and treasures her male counterparts’ nature as well.